Peter Baker (footballer, born 1931)

 Peter Baker (10 December 1931 – 27 January 2016) was an English footballer.
 Educated at Southgate County School in North London, he played right-back for Tottenham Hotspur and was part of the double-winning side of 1960-61 and won the FA Cup with Spurs in 1962.
 He played 299 league games for Tottenham scoring three goals.

 Playing career

 Baker joined Tottenham Hotspur from non-League club Enfield in October 1952.
 After a slow start at Spurs he gained a place in the first team and quickly improved and went on to play a key role in the Spurs Double-winning side of 1960–61.

 He stayed with them until the end of the 1964-65 season, keeping a regular place in the team from the 1960–61 season until the end of the 1963-64 season, when he was replaced by Cyril Knowles.
-After leaving White Hart Lane Baker emigrated to South Africa, where he joined Durban United F.C. and later became the club's manager.
+After leaving White Hart Lane Baker emigrated to South Africa, where he joined Durban United and later became the club's manager.